l3r8yJ/oop-cop/README.md

 ## Sa-tan

+The current version of the project works, but it is not published in Maven Central

 A plugin for Maven that will let you know you have a problem if it sees setters in your project.
 When I talk about setters I don't mean method name signatures, I mean methods with a changeable object state